mumba-org/mumba/README.md

       The user dont need to know about this implementation detail, as him/her will run your application executable (that is just a RPC client that is customized to call the laucher RPC api) and your application window will just pop in front of him/her.
+(The idea is that even though a Mumba host process is essential to form the organic platform where all applications can coexist and communicate, it should get out of the way, and help your application to shine, without the user even noticing it)

       With this, there's a manager process and only one GPU process for all apps, this together with the application talking directly with the Webkit API (no javascript)